silver-sat/Radio_Software/Beacon/README.md

 ## Software
 _Note: This procedure is a work in progress._

 A new Arduino sketch wil be created to test Morse_Code.h .
 In void loop(), a pre-defined test string (which could contain all supported characters, or a shortened form) will be passed to Morse.beacon().
-The Morse code output will be evaluated for errors and missing characters.
+The Morse code output will be manually decoded.
+Timing will also be checked.